 Thus did the Atlanta Journal-Constitution become the title sponsor of the AJC Peachtree Road Race in 1976, a year in which the race had approximately 2,250 finishers.
 That figure was more than double the year before, offering a hint of what was to come.
-Last year, 54,473 participants crossed the finish line on 10th Street, making Peachtree the largest road race in the country and the largest 10K in the world.
+In 2018, 54,473 participants crossed the finish line on 10th Street, making Peachtree the largest road race in the country and the largest 10K in the world.

 “Jim got it,” said Jeff Galloway, winner of the inaugural Peachtree in 1970 who later helped recruit elite athletes to the race.
 “He got it instantly.
 He believed the race could grow, and he was able to mobilize the resources of the AJC to make that happen.
 It made this thing bigger than life.”

 But the AJC’s involvement in the race goes far beyond Kennedy: About 1,300 Cox employees are expected to run Peachtree.

 Among them is Matt Sabath, who not only runs Peachtree but works it, as well.

 As senior manager for platforms & projects, Sabath manages the AJC’s relationship with Atlanta Track Club from a technology perspective, including the voting for a T-shirt design, entering of the lottery, and posting of stories, photos, videos, and results on race day.